twinkalp10/Personal-Dashboard/README.md

 # Personal Dashboard
-Your Personal Dashboard exension with the beatiful natural background, shows current time, your city with temprature, author of background image and useful information about crypto coin.
+Your Personal Dashboard exension with the beatiful natural background, shows current time, your city with temperature, author of background image and useful information about crypto coin.

 ### Technology used